SaturnAerospaceKSP/Falcon_9_Software/README.md

 When you open the craft you can add a payload, change the booster style and even change the strongback (the vehicle detects this automatically and will work with the Science818 towers)

 ### You can refer to this tutorial video for droneship placement on ASDS recoveries.
+If your droneship / barge has a different name in KSP then you can change it in *Falcon_9_Software > Initialization > Booster_Init.ks* on [this line ](https://lh4.googleusercontent.com/t959KoIUq39LPHs0FRumXB6_xKeZ6KxMvBEPxOqyTsw_LICfUL6AibIJEQiQobDUy56myJCTJsszW_0RVB7O2cZoxR9YYJIysZryWsieQnOF7cadpJeaiz91sh3cOoQtHw=w1280)

 **Once on the pad, click AG6 to begin your countdown!**
 If anything is wrong during the countdown, you may click AG9.
 This holds the countdown.
 From here you can click ag6 to continue, or AG9 to recycle the software (setting change for example)